paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-323-life-cycle-and-sustainment.md

 <a id="section-4324"></a>
 ## § 4324.
 Life-cycle management and product support
-**(a) Guidance on Life-Cycle Management.—** The Secretary of Defense shall issue and maintain comprehensive guidance on life-cycle management and the development and implementation of product support strategies for covered systems.
-The guidance issued pursuant to this subsection shall—

-(1) maximize competition and make the best possible use of available Department of Defense and industry resources at the system, subsystem, and component levels; and

-(2) maximize value to the Department of Defense by providing the best possible product support outcomes at the lowest operations and support cost.

-**(b) Life Cycle Sustainment Plan.—**

-(1) **In general.—** — Before granting Milestone B approval (or the equivalent), the milestone decision authority shall ensure that each covered system has an approved life cycle sustainment plan for which the milestone decision authority has received views from appropriate materiel, logistics, or fleet representatives.
-The life cycle sustainment plan shall include—

-  (A) a comprehensive product support strategy;

-  (B) performance goals, including key performance parameters for sustainment, key system attributes of the covered system, and other appropriate metrics;

-  (C) an approved life-cycle cost estimate for the covered system;

-  (D) affordability constraints and key cost factors that could affect the operating and support costs of the covered system;

-  (E) sustainment risks and proposed mitigation plans for such risks;

-  (F) engineering and design considerations that support cost-effective sustainment of the covered system;

-  (G) an intellectual property management plan for product support, including requirements for technical data, software, and modular open system approaches (as defined in [section 4401 of this title](./chapter-327-weapon-systems-development-and-related-matters.md#section-4401));

-  (H) an estimate of the number of personnel needed to operate and maintain the covered system, including military personnel, Federal employees, contractors, and host nation support personnel (as applicable);

-  (I) a description of opportunities for foreign military sales; and

-  (J) major maintenance and overhaul requirements that will be required during the life cycle of the covered system.

-(2) **Subsequent phases.—** — Before granting Milestone C approval (or the equivalent) for the covered system, the milestone decision authority shall ensure that the life cycle sustainment plan required by paragraph (1) for such covered system has been updated to include views received by the milestone decision authority from appropriate materiel, logistics, or fleet representatives.

-**(c) Product Support Managers.—**

-(1) **Requirement.—** — The Secretary of Defense shall require that each covered system be supported by a product support manager in accordance with this subsection.

-(2) **Responsibilities.—** — A product support manager for a covered system shall—

-  (A) develop, update, and implement a life cycle sustainment plan described in subsection (b);

-  (B) ensure the life cycle sustainment plan is informed by appropriate predictive analysis and modeling tools that can improve material availability and reliability, increase operational availability rates, and reduce operation and sustainment costs;

-  (C) conduct appropriate cost analyses to validate the product support strategy and life cycle sustainment plan, including cost-benefit analyses as outlined in Office of Management and Budget Circular A–94;

-  (D) ensure achievement of desired product support outcomes through development and implementation of appropriate product support arrangements;

-  (E) adjust performance requirements and resource allocations across product support integrators and product support providers as necessary to optimize implementation of the product support strategy;

-  (F) periodically review product support arrangements between the product support integrators and product support providers to ensure the arrangements are consistent with the overall product support strategy;

-  (G) prior to each change in the product support strategy or every five years, whichever occurs first, revalidate any business-case analysis performed in support of the product support strategy;

-  (H) ensure that the product support strategy maximizes small business participation at the appropriate tiers; and

-  (I) ensure that product support arrangements for the covered system describe how such arrangements will ensure efficient procurement, management, and allocation of Government-owned parts inventories in order to prevent unnecessary procurements of such parts.

-**(d) Definitions.—** In this section:

-(1) **Product support.—** — The term “product support” means the package of support functions required to field and maintain the readiness and operational capability of covered systems, subsystems, and components, including all functions related to covered system readiness.

-(2) **Product support arrangement.—** — The term “product support arrangement” means a contract, task order, or any type of other contractual arrangement, or any type of agreement or non-contractual arrangement within the Federal Government, for the performance of sustainment or logistics support required for covered systems, subsystems, or components.
-The term includes arrangements for any of the following:

-  (A) Performance-based logistics.

-  (B) Sustainment support.

-  (C) Contractor logistics support.

-  (D) Life-cycle product support.

-  (E) Weapon systems product support.

-(3) **Product support integrator.—** — The term “product support integrator” means an entity within the Federal Government or outside the Federal Government charged with integrating all sources of product support, both private and public, defined within the scope of a product support arrangement.

-(4) **Product support provider.—** — The term “product support provider” means an entity that provides product support functions.
-The term includes an entity within the Department of Defense, an entity within the private sector, or a partnership between such entities.

-(5) **Covered system.—** — The term “covered system” means—

-  (A) a major defense acquisition program as defined in [section 4201 of this title](./chapter-321-general-matters.md#section-4201); or

-  (B) an acquisition program or project that is carried out using the rapid fielding or rapid prototyping acquisition pathway under section 804 of the National Defense Authorization Act for Fiscal Year 2016 (Public Law 114–92; [10 U.S.C.
-2302](./chapter-chapter-137-chapter-chapter-137.md#section-2302) note) 11 See References in Text note below. that is estimated by the Secretary of Defense to require an eventual total expenditure described in section 4201(a)(2).

-(6) **Milestone b approval.—** — The term “Milestone B approval” has the meaning given that term in [section 4172(e)(7) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4172/e/7&num=0&edition=prelim).

-(7) **Milestone c approval.—** — The term “Milestone C approval” has the meaning given that term in [section 4172(e)(8) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4172/e/8&num=0&edition=prelim).

-(8) **Milestone decision authority.—** — The term “milestone decision authority” has the meaning given in [section 4211(e)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4211/e/3&num=0&edition=prelim).
+**(a) In General.—** The Secretary of Defense shall ensure that each covered system is supported by a performance-based life-cycle sustainment plan—

+(1) that is approved by the service acquisition executive responsible for such covered system; and

+(2) that meets applicable operational readiness requirements and materiel readiness objectives (established under [section 118(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section118/c&num=0&edition=prelim)) in the most cost-effective manner practicable.

+**(b) Life-cycle Sustainment Plan.—**

+(1) A product support manager shall develop, update, and implement a life-cycle sustainment plan for each covered system for which the product support manager is responsible.
+Such plan shall include the following:

+  (A) A comprehensive product support strategy that addresses each Integrated Product Support Element in a manner—

+    (i) to best achieve operational readiness requirements and materiel readiness objectives throughout the planned life cycle of such system; and

+    (ii) that allows evaluation and selection of product support integrators and product support providers appropriate to execute the product support strategy.

+  (B) A life-cycle cost estimate for the covered system that—

+    (i) is based on the product support strategy described in subparagraph (A); and

+    (ii) if the covered system is a major defense acquisition program or major subprogram, is developed in accordance with the requirements to support a Milestone A approval, Milestone B approval, or Milestone C approval.

+  (C) Recommended engineering and design considerations that support cost-effective sustainment of the covered system and best value solutions in life cycle planning and management.

+  (D) An intellectual property management plan for product support developed in accordance with [section 3774 of this title](./chapter-275-proprietary-contractor-data-and-rights-in-technical-data.md#section-3774), including requirements for technical data, software, and modular open system approaches (as defined in [section 4401 of this title](./chapter-327-weapon-systems-development-and-related-matters.md#section-4401)).

+  (E) A strategy to maximize use of public and private sector capabilities including public-private partnerships, when appropriate.

+  (F) After consideration of the views received by the milestone decision authority from appropriate materiel, logistics, or fleet representatives, a plan to transition the covered system from production to initial fielding that addresses specific products or services required for successful initial fielding of the covered system, including—

+    (i) a description of the necessary tooling or other unique support equipment, requirements for initial spare parts and components, technical handbooks and maintenance manuals, maintenance training, and facilities;

+    (ii) an identification of the funding required to provide such products and services for any initial fielding location of the covered system; and

+    (iii) an assessment of the required number of training simulators, including the initial operational capability and overall fielding of such simulators.

+(2) In developing each life-cycle sustainment plan required by this section, the product support manager shall—

+  (A) consider affordability constraints and key cost factors that could affect operating and support costs during the life cycle of the covered system;

+  (B) consider sustainment risks or challenges to sustaining the covered system in operational environments, including contested logistics environments (as defined in [section 2926 of this title](./chapter-173-energy-security.md#section-2926));

+  (C) seek to comply with—

+    (i) requirements to maintain a core logistics capability under [section 2464 of this title](./chapter-146-contracting-for-performance-of-civilian-commercial-or-industrial-type-functions.md#section-2464); and

+    (ii) limitations on the performance of depot-level maintenance of materiel under [section 2466 of this title](./chapter-146-contracting-for-performance-of-civilian-commercial-or-industrial-type-functions.md#section-2466);

+  (D) seek to integrate commercial best practices, use commercial standards, and use advanced technologies to enhance the product support of each covered system; and

+  (E) seek to maintain a robust, resilient, and innovative defense industrial base to support requirements throughout the life cycle of the covered system.

+**(d) 11 So in original.
+No subsec. (c) has been enacted.
+Definitions.—** In this chapter:

+(1) The terms “milestone decision authority” and “Milestone A approval” have the meanings given, respectively, in [section 4251 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4251).

+(2) The term “Milestone B approval” and “Milestone C approval” has the meaning given in [section 4172 of this title](./chapter-307-test-and-evaluation.md#section-4172).

+(3) The term “covered system” means—

+  (A) a major defense acquisition program as defined in [section 4201 of this title](./chapter-321-general-matters.md#section-4201);

+  (B) a major subprogram as described in [section 4203 of this title](./chapter-321-general-matters.md#section-4203); or

+  (C) an acquisition program or project that is carried out using the rapid fielding or rapid prototyping acquisition pathway under [section 3602 of this title](./chapter-253-rapid-acquisition-procedures.md#section-3602) that is estimated by the Secretary of Defense to require an eventual total expenditure described in [section 4201(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4201/a/2&num=0&edition=prelim).

+(4) The term “critical readiness items of supply” means—

+  (A) parts and systems designated as Mission Impaired Capability Awaiting Parts, Not Mission Capable Supply, or Casualty Report Category 3 or 4 status (as defined by the Secretary of Defense or a Secretary of a military department); or

+  (B) parts or systems designated by the Secretary of Defense as negatively impacting the materiel readiness objectives of a covered system.

+(5) The term “Integrated Product Support Elements” means, with respect to a covered system—

+  (A) product support management;

+  (B) design interface;

+  (C) sustaining engineering;

+  (D) maintenance planning and management;

+  (E) supply support;

+  (F) support equipment;

+  (G) technical data;

+  (H) training and training support;

+  (I) information technology systems continuous support;

+  (J) facilities and infrastructure;

+  (K) packaging, handling, storage, and transportation; and

+  (L) manpower and personnel.

+(6) The term “product support” means the package of support functions required to field and sustain the readiness and operational capability of covered systems (including subsystems and components of such covered systems).

+(7) The term “product support arrangement”—

+  (A) means a contract, task order, or another contractual arrangement, or any type of agreement or non-contractual arrangement entered into by the Federal Government, for the performance of sustainment or logistics support required for covered systems (including subsystems and components of such covered systems); and

+  (B) includes arrangements for any of the following:

+    (i) Performance-based logistics.

+    (ii) Sustainment support.

+    (iii) Contractor logistics support.

+    (iv) Life-cycle product support.

+(8) The term “product support integrator” means an entity responsible for integrating private and public sources of product support within the scope of a product support arrangement.

+(9) The term “product support provider” means an entity that provides product support functions.

 ### Statutory Notes

-#### References in Text
-Section 804 of the National Defense Authorization Act for Fiscal Year 2016, referred to in subsec. (d)(5)(B), is section 804 of Pub.
-L. 114–92, which is set out as a note preceding [section 3201 of this title](./chapter-221-planning-and-solicitation-generally.md#section-3201).

 #### Amendments
+2025—Pub.
+L. 119–60, § 1803(c), amended section generally.
+Prior to amendment, section related to guidance on life-cycle management, life cycle sustainment plans, and product support managers for covered systems.

+Subsec. (d)(8).
+Pub.
+L. 119–60, § 1805(b)(1), which directed the insertion of “the term ‘decision authority’ ” after “meaning given”, could not be executed following the general amendment of the section by Pub.
+L. 119–60, § 1803(c).
+See above.

+2024—Subsec. (d)(5)(B).
+Pub.
+L. 118–159 substituted “[section 3602 of this title](./chapter-253-rapid-acquisition-procedures.md#section-3602)” for “section 804 of the National Defense Authorization Act for Fiscal Year 2016 (Public Law 114–92; [10 U.S.C.
+2302](./chapter-chapter-137-chapter-chapter-137.md#section-2302) note)”.

 2022—Subsec. (b).
 Pub.
 L. 117–263, § 806(a), designated existing provisions as par.
 (1) and inserted heading; inserted “for which the milestone decision authority has received views from appropriate materiel, logistics, or fleet representatives” after “approved life cycle sustainment plan”; designated former pars.
 (1) to (8) as subpars.
 (A) to (G) and (J), respectively, of par.
 (1); amended subpar.
 (G) generally, prior to which text read “a technical data and intellectual property management plan for product support; and”; added subpars.
 (H) and (I) of par.
 (1); and added par.
 (2).
 Amendment adding par.
 (2) “at the end of” par.
 (1) was executed by adding par.
 (2) after par.
 (1) to reflect the probable intent of Congress.

 Subsec. (d)(7), (8).
 Pub.
 L. 117–263, § 806(b), added par.
 (7) and redesignated former par.
 (7) as (8).